fortify-presales/fortify-minikube-demo/README.md

 kubectl port-forward svc/scancentral-sast 8081:8080
 ````

-Then in Administration -> Configuration "Enable ScanCentral SAST" and set Controller URL to: `https://127.0.0.1:8081/scancentral-ctrl`.
+Then in `Administration -> Configuration "Enable ScanCentral SAST"` set `Controller URL` to: `https://127.0.0.1:8081/scancentral-ctrl`.

 To configure ScanCentral DAST in SSC, first run the following command to forward the ScanCentral DAST API
 to a free port on your local machine: